Hepsiburada-Backend-Bootcamp/homework-3-furkan-setbasi-GameStoreWithTests/README.md

 # GameStore with Tests
-### Includes unit and integration tests unlike the previous version.
+### Adding unit and integration tests (Work in Progress)

-Patika-Hepsiburada Backend Bootcamp Homework 2.
+Patika-Hepsiburada Backend Bootcamp Homework 3.

 Simple online video game store project that you can perform CRUD operations on Game, Developer and Category entities.